-Another place that beach-goers can consider is Mamora Bay Beach.
+A second option worth considering is Mamora Bay Beach.
 Mamora Bay Beach is one of two beaches at St. James's Club in Antigua, often used by guests of the resort for watersports in addition to swimming and sun bathing.
 Kayaking, pedal boating, and use of a catamaran is provided by the resort.

 Windward Beach: Secluded, open, and rarely crowded, Windward Beach makes up for it rocky waters with beautiful views and plenty of sand to sun bathe on.
 With the shimmering ocean on one side and a wall of trees on the other, eco-tourist and all lovers of natural beaches should be pleased with this one.

-Tourists who enjoy the natural environment might have a good time at Nelson's Dockyard National Park. <p>Nelson's Dackyard is more than just a national park.
+One of the more popular outdoor tourist attractions is Nelson's Dockyard National Park. <p>Nelson's Dackyard is more than just a national park.
 It is also is a historical site and commercial center that attracts visitors from around the world, who spend time exploring the many museums, forts, and ruins along with boutiques, small cafes, and gift shops.
 For a peaceful afternoon, take some time to walk around the marina and enjoy sun, the water and the boats.</p>

-Another option you might want to consider is.
-Fortified in 1689, Monk's Hill is home to the ruins of the long since abandoned Fort George.
+is a second place that provides a nice way to spend some time outdoors. <p>Fortified in 1689, Monk's Hill is home to the ruins of the long since abandoned Fort George.
 While this impressive fort was once the place of refuge for the town's residents during threats of French invasion, it now blends into the landscape and is overgrown with weeds.
 Visitors to the park will be able to explore several trails that will take them by the crumbling walls, cannons, and other relics of the fort's 300 plus year history.</p>

 Help us improve!
 We welcome your corrections and suggestions.